Online Adversarial Attacks: Introduction

 \xhdr{Main Contributions} \looseness=-1 We formalize the online threat model to study adversarial attacks on streaming data.
 In our online threat model, the adversary must execute $k$ successful attacks within $n$ streamed data points, where $k \ll n$.
 As a starting point for our analysis, we study the deterministic online threat model in which the actual value of an input---i.e., the likelihood of a successful attack---is revealed along with the input.
 Our first insight elucidates that such a threat model, modulo the attack strategy, equates to the $k$-secretary problem known in the field of optimal stopping theory \cite{dynkin1963optimum,kleinberg2005multiple}, allowing for the application of established online algorithms for picking optimal data points to attack.
 We then propose a novel online algorithm \algoname\ that is both practical, simple to implement for any pair $(k,n)$, and requires no additional hyperparameters.

 Besides, motivated by attacking blackbox target models, we also introduce a modified secretary problem dubbed the \textit{stochastic $k$-secretary problem}, which assumes the values an attacker observes are stochastic estimates of the actual value.
-We prove theoretical bounds on the competitive ratio for \emph{any} classical online algorithms in this setting.
-Guided by our theoretical results, we conduct a suite of experiments on both toy and standard datasets and classifiers (i.e., MNIST and CIFAR-10).
+We prove theoretical bounds on the competitive ratio---under mild feasibility assumptions---for \algoname in this setting.
+Guided by our theoretical results, we conduct a suite of experiments on both toy and standard datasets and classifiers (i.e., MNIST, CIFAR-10, and Imagenet).
 Our empirical investigations reveal two counter-intuitive phenomena that are unique to the online blackbox transfer attack setting: 1.)
 In certain cases attacking robust models may in fact be easier than non-robust models based on the distribution of values observed by an online algorithm.
 2.)
-Simple attack strategies like FGSM can seemingly achieve higher online attack transfer rates than stronger PGD-attackers when paired with a online selection algorithm, demonstrating the importance of carefully selecting which data points to attack.
-Our key contributions are summarized as follows:
+Simple attackers like FGSM can seemingly achieve higher online attack transfer rates than stronger PGD-attackers when paired with an online algorithm, demonstrating the importance of carefully selecting which data points to attack.
+We summarize our key contributions:

 \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,label={ \textbullet},leftmargin=*] \item We formalize the online adversarial attack threat model as an online decision problem and rigorously connect it to a generalization of the k-secretary problem. \item We introduce and analyze \algoname, an extension of \textsc{Virtual} for the $k$-secretary problem yielding a significant practical improvement ($60\%$).

 We then provide, via novel techniques, a tractable formula for its competitive ratio, partially answering one of \citet{albers2020new}'s open questions (see footnote~\footref{foot:closed_form}) and achieving a new state-of-the-art competitive ratio for $k<5$. \item We propose Alg.~\ref{alg:online_adv_attack} that leverages (secretary) online algorithms to perform efficient online adversarial attacks.
-We compare different online algorithms including \algoname\ via experiments on MNIST and CIFAR-10 in the challenging Non-Interactive BlackBox transfer (NoBox) setting. \end{itemize}
+We compare different online algorithms including \algoname\ on MNIST, CIFAR-10, and Imagenet in the challenging Non-Interactive BlackBox transfer (NoBox) setting. \end{itemize}